mcsadri/data-structures-and-algorithms/python/docs/array-binary-search/README.md

 ## Stretch Goal

 What would you need to change if the array contained objects (sorted on a given property), and you were searching for certain property value?
-Write out the pseudocode.
+Write out the pseudocode. **not attempted**

 ## Whiteboard Process